 What are some different ways that adults can DO something with what they learn?
 Discuss this with your colleagues.
 Troimwe tingting.

-Unit C09 Element 3 Topic 3.3 People learn (principles of adult learning) while mentoring the mentees
+How to demonstrate understanding of how people learn (principles of adult learning) while mentoring the mentees

 To help the mentees to use what they learn to DO something, try the following: